4d/docs/docs/FormObjects/properties_TextAndPicture.md

 ## Title/Picture Position

 This property allows modifying the relative location of the button title in relation to the associated icon.
 This property has no effect when the button contains only a title (no associated picture) or a picture (no title).
-By default, when a 3D button contains a title and a picture, the text is placed below the picture .
+By default, when a button contains a title and a picture, the text is placed below the picture.

 Here are the results using the various options for this property: